Laguna de Términos: Flora and fauna

 Twenty-nine percent of the lagoon is covered with seagrass.
 The lagoon was designated as a federally protected area for flora and fauna in 1994 by the Mexican government because of the importance of the biological ecosystems provided by its estuaries.
 There have been 1,468 identified fauna species found within the protected area of Laguna de Términos; 30 species are endemic to Mexico and 89 are threatened; 132 species are considered to be commercially important.
 There are 279 bird, 74 insect (considered an incomplete listing), and 34 mammal species identified.
 At least 367 species of fish are listed.

 The Usumacinta mangroves extend around the edges of the lagoon where freshwater meets salt, and westward into the lower Usumacinta-Grijalva basin.
 The Usumacinta distributaries bring higher freshwater and nutrient inflows to the western part of the lagoon, and the mangroves near the outlet of the Palizada are the largest and best developed, with some trees reaching over 30 meters in height.
 The Pantanos de Centla, a vast seasonally- or permanently flooded freshwater swamp forest, lies east and south of the mangroves.
 The seasonally-dry Yucatán moist forests lie east of the lagoon.

 It is a known breeding and nursery area for the yellow stingray (Urobatis jamaicensis); seagrass is reported to be important for its parturition.

 Campeche and Tabasco hold wetlands consisting of mangrove zones, swamps, and lagoons serving as important habitats for aquatic reptiles such as crocodiles (American, Morelet's, brown caiman).
 Nationally endangered hawksbill, green sea, and Kemp's ridley sea turtles come on sandy shores to lay eggs especially setting a special protection on Kemp's ridley turtles.

-Mangroves around the Lagoon of Términos provides a migratory collider for at least 33% of the Mississippi - migratory birds.
+Mangroves around the Lagoon of Términos provide a migratory collider for at least 33% of the Mississippi Flyway - migratory birds.

 Of about 134 mammalian species from 27 families present in the area, rare and endangered species include felines (jaguar, ocelot, margay), primates (Geoffroy's spider monkey), and marine mammals including cetaceans and the West Indian manatee.

 Bottlenose dolphins

 Bottlenose dolphins (Tursiops truncatus) are known to visit the lagoon regularly, but their safety could be endangered due to several artificial factors.
-A conservation group called Instituto Via Delphi which is specially designed for protection of local dolphins along Mexican gulf regions were founded to focus understanding of biology of these dolphins and to strengthen their protection.
+A conservation group called Instituto Via Delphi, specially set up for the protection of local dolphins along Mexican gulf regions, was founded to focus understanding of biology of these dolphins and to strengthen their protection.